Fr. Donald Calloway, MIC Pilgrimage

 Sunday, January 6 - Depart for Mexico City

 Make your way to your local airport where you will board your flight(s) to Mexico City.
 Upon arrival, you will collect your luggage in the baggage claim area, and continue to the Arrival's Hall where you will be greeted by a tour guide and/or driver.
-The transfer to your hotel.
+Transfer to your hotel.
 Enjoy free time before celebrating Mass and dinner.
 Overnight in Mexico City.

-This morning you will transfer to the Shrine of Our Lady of Guadalupe (Patroness of the Americas) , by way of the Plaza of the Three Cultures.
+After breakfast, transfer to the Shrine of Our Lady of Guadalupe (Patroness of the Americas), by way of the Plaza of the Three Cultures.
 We will visit the Church of Santiago Tlatelolco where St. Juan Diego was baptized.
 This plaza is important as it symbolizes the unique blend of pre-Hispanic, and Hispanic cultures that make up Mexico.
-This Shrine was built in response to Our Lady's request to the visionary, St. Juan Diego Cuauhtlatoatzin.
+Continue to the Shrine of Guadalupe built in response to Our Lady's request to the visionary, St. Juan Diego Cuauhtlatoatzin.
 Upon arrival at the Shrine, you will celebrate Mass as you marvel at the brilliantly colored Basilica.
 Following Mass, you will join the other pilgrims as you kneel in front of the "Tilma", where Our Lady's image was miraculously imprinted.
 Following this visit, you will make your way to San Juan Teotihuacan, a UNESCO World Heritage Site.
 According to mythology, this site was chosen to be the center of the universe, and from then it became a prominent political and religious center from the second century until the ninth century.
 While in San Juan Teotihuacan, you will enjoy lunch at a nearby restaurant, followed by a guided tour of the Archaeological zone.
-While on this tour, you will view the pyramids of the Sun and Moon and know more about how the Aztecs used to work the obsidian stone and the multiple use of the Maguey Plant.
+We will view the pyramids of the Sun and Moon and know more about how the Aztecs used to work the obsidian stone and the multiple use of the Maguey Plant.
 Your fun-filled busy day will culminate with a delicious dinner and overnight at your hotel.

 Tuesday, January 8 - Mexico City